-Ensure that your personal and professional information are safe to guarantee a stress-free holiday season.
+Ensure your personal and professional information are safe to guarantee a stress-free holiday season.

 Here is an overview of cyber attacks during the holidays and a few tips to help you stay safe online:

-First, people are generally more relaxed and less vigilant during the holidays.
-They’re also more likely to use their personal devices for work tasks, potentially leaving even more sensitive information vulnerable to cyber criminals and their scams.
+First, people are generally more relaxed or in a shopping rush and are less vigilant during the holidays.
+They’re also more likely to use their personal devices for work tasks, or vice versa, potentially leaving even more sensitive information vulnerable to cyber criminals and their scams.

 Another reason why cyber attacks increase during the holidays is that there are simply more people online.
 More people mean more potential targets—and more opportunities for cyber criminals to find a way in.

-Ever heard of that saying by Benjamin Franklin?
-“An ounce of prevention is worth a pound of cure.”
+Benjamin Franklin once said, “An ounce of prevention is worth a pound of cure.”

-Well, a big part of cyber security is being prepared for any attack.
-Here are seven tips that can mean the difference between your information staying safe and your data getting compromised:
+A big part of cyber security is being prepared for any attack.
+Here are several tips that can mean the difference between your information staying safe and your data getting compromised:

 1. Avoid public Wi-Fi

 Cyber criminals often send out fake emails or text messages with links that lead to malicious websites.
-Do not click on any links if you receive an email or text message from an unknown sender.
+Don’t click on links if you receive an email or text message from an unknown sender.

 4. Use a credit card